A General Approach for Determining Applicability Domain of Machine Learning Models: Introduction

-Separate from determining whether data are \gls{id} or \gls{od} are the techniques used in domain adaptation.
-In certain situations, domain adaptation techniques enable the fine-tuning of a model or data to transform originally \gls{od} data into \gls{id} data.
-The objective of domain adaptation is to adapt a model for prediction on a property (denoted as \gls{mprop} here) to new data whose distribution may be shifted from training data \cite{Stahlbock, de2021adapt}.
-The task of domain adaptation is distinct from the focus of this paper, which is focused on identifying when data are likely to be \gls{od}.
-There would be no need to identify \gls{od} data if domain adaptation were always effective, but adapting models to initially \gls{od} data can be a challenging and intricate process.
+Separate from determining whether data are $ID$ or $OD$ are the techniques used in domain adaptation.
+In certain situations, domain adaptation techniques enable the fine-tuning of a model or data to transform originally $OD$ data into $ID$ data.
+The objective of domain adaptation is to adapt a model for prediction on a property (denoted as $M^{prop}$ here) to new data whose distribution may be shifted from training data \supercite{Stahlbock,de2021adapt}.
+There would be no need to identify $OD$ data if domain adaptation were always effective, but adapting models to initially $OD$ data can be a challenging and intricate process.
 First, many techniques require re-training models, involving a substantial effort in tuning parameters and validating models.
 Second, once a model is adapted to one target domain, it may still fail on other unknown domains.
 It is therefore useful to have a method to identify when a model is applied to problematic domains without having to adapt the model.
-In this work, we develop a domain classification technique that identifies when predictions are likely \gls{id} or \gls{od} (equivalently \gls{idod}).
+In this work, we develop a domain classification technique that identifies when predictions are likely $ID$ or $OD$ (equivalently $ID$/$OD$).

-The domain classification problem, at least for materials property prediction and many other similar problems, can be formulated as follows: given a trained model \gls{mprop} and the features of an arbitrary test data point, how can we develop a model to predict if the test data point is \gls{idod} for \gls{mprop}?
-In this work, we frame this challenge as a classic supervised \gls{ml} problem for categorization.
-To develop such a model, we need training data with input features and labels, which labels are \gls{id} and \gls{od}, as well as some \gls{ml} modeling approach for making the prediction \gls{idod}.
-We will denote this \gls{ml} model for domain as \gls{mdom} to distinguish it from \gls{mprop}.
-Note that the labeled training data for \gls{mdom} does not necessarily have to match the original \gls{mprop} model training data.
+The domain classification problem, at least for materials property prediction and many other similar problems, can be formulated as follows: given a trained model $M^{prop}$ and the features of an arbitrary test data point, how can we develop a model to predict if the test data point is $ID$/$OD$ for $M^{prop}$?
+In this work, we frame this challenge as a classic supervised ML problem for categorization.
+To develop such a model, we need training data with input features and labels, which labels are $ID$/$OD$, as well as some ML modeling approach for making the label prediction.
+We will denote this ML model for domain as $M^{dom}$ to distinguish it from $M^{prop}$.
+Note that the labeled training data for $M^{dom}$ does not necessarily have to match the original $M^{prop}$ model training data.